 How Should I Carry My Baby Through Security?

-TSA security checkpoints will allow parents to carry a baby or place the baby in a carrier.
+TSA security checkpoints generally allow parents to carry a baby or place the baby in a carrier.
 The security officer will decide, so if they want to send the carrier through the scanner at the checkpoint, the baby cloth or sling will come in handy.
-Most security officers will not ask a parent to take a baby out of the sling,, and the parent and the baby can go through the X-ray machine as one.
+Most security officers will not ask a parent to take a baby out of the sling, and the parent and the baby can go through the X-ray machine as one.Â

 What can I carry in a diaper bag on a plane?

-Some security agents may require TSA-approved baby items to be placed in a bin to pass through the scanner.
+Some security agents may require baby items to be placed in a bin to pass through the scanner.
 However, telling the TSA personnel the obvious—that the bag belongs to your baby and the formula is in the diaper bag—may help.

 Does my diaper bag count as a carry-on?